-Medicare was signed into law by Lyndon B. Johnson in 1965 to provide health insurance to people aged 65 and older.
+Medicare is an essential health insurance program serving millions of Americans, and a major part of the federal budget and our fiscal outlook.
+It was signed into law by Lyndon B. Johnson in 1965 to provide health insurance to people age 65 and older.
 Since then, the program has been expanded to serve the blind and disabled.

 One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
 In fact, payroll taxes and premiums together only cover about half of the program’s cost.
 The rest is financed largely by general federal revenues.

-Medicare is financed by two trust funds: The Hospital Insurance trust (HI) fund and the Supplemental Medical Insurance (SMI) trust fund.
+Medicare is financed by two trust funds: the Hospital Insurance trust (HI) fund and the Supplemental Medical Insurance (SMI) trust fund.
 The HI trust fund finances Medicare Part A, and collects its revenue primarily through a payroll tax on all U.S. workers and employers.
-The SMI trust fund supports both Part B and Part D. Funding for SMI comes mostly from premiums paid by beneficiaries and general revenues.
-Part C is paid for through funds from both the HI and SMI trust funds, and collects its revenues from a combination of general revenues, payroll taxes, beneficiary premiums, and out-of-pocket charges.
+The SMI trust fund supports both Part B and Part D. Funding for SMI comes mostly from general revenues; premiums cover about one-quarter of all costs.
+Part C is paid for through funds from both the HI and SMI trust funds, and collects its income from a combination of general revenues, payroll taxes, premiums paid by beneficiaries, and out-of-pocket charges.

-In FY 2014, the Medicare program cost $505 billion, about 14 percent of total federal government spending.
-After Social Security and defense, Medicare was the third largest program in the federal budget last year.
+In FY 2018, the Medicare program cost $583 billion, about 14 percent of total federal government spending.
+After Social Security, Medicare was the second largest program in the federal budget last year.

-One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
-In fact, payroll taxes and premiums together covered only 53 percent of Medicare's costs in 2014.
+Today Medicare is financed by a combination of sources.
+Payroll taxes, premiums, and other receipts covered only 57 percent of Medicare's costs in 2018.
 General federal revenues from U.S. taxpayers made up most of the difference.

-Medicare financing has changed significantly over the past forty years.
+Medicare financing has changed significantly over the past 40 years.
 In 1970, payroll taxes financed 62 percent of the Medicare spending.
-By 2014, however, payroll taxes covered only 38 percent in 2014 of the program’s costs.
-This decline occurred despite changes in the structure of the Medicare payroll tax, which increased payroll tax revenue.
-In 1986, for example, the payroll tax rate for Medicare increased, increasing employer and employee’s contribution rates each from 0.6 percent to 1.45 percent of wages.4 Later, in 1994, the cap on earnings was eliminated, which limited the amount of income subject to the Medicare payroll tax (the cap on earnings for the payroll tax that funds Social Security, however was not eliminated).
-Most recently, the Affordable Care Act of 2012 (ACA) increased payroll tax rates for high earners by an additional 0.9 percentage points beginning in 2013.
-All of these changes, however, will not be sufficient to offset future cost growth.
+In 2018, however, payroll taxes cover only 36 percent of the program’s costs.
+That decline occurred despite changes in the structure of the Medicare payroll tax, which increased payroll tax revenue.
+In 1986, for example, the payroll tax rate for Medicare increased the contribution rates for both employers and employees from 0.6 percent to 1.45 percent of wages.3 Later, in 1994, the cap on earnings, which limited the amount of income subject to the Medicare payroll tax, was eliminated (the cap on earnings for the payroll tax that funds Social Security, however was not eliminated).
+Most recently, the Affordable Care Act increased payroll tax rates for high earners by an additional 0.9 percentage points beginning in 2013.
+Unfortunately, all of those changes will not be sufficient to offset future cost growth.

 Premiums play only a modest role in funding the Medicare program.
-They financed about 14 percent of Medicare’s overall costs in 2014, about the same share as in 1970.
+They financed 15 percent of Medicare’s overall costs in 2018, about the same share as in 1970.

-In 2014, general federal revenues were the largest single source of Medicare financing.
-Over 43 percent of Medicare’s income came from general revenue funds in 2014, up from 25 percent in 1970.
-Looking forward, general revenues are projected to continue funding a major share of the Medicare program.
-By 2050, the trustees project that the general taxpayer will cover the costs of about half of the program.
+In 2018, general federal revenues were the largest single source of Medicare financing — 43 percent of Medicare’s income came from general revenue funds, up from 25 percent in 1970.
+Looking forward, such revenues are projected to continue funding a major share of the Medicare program.
+By 2050, the trustees project that the general revenues will cover the costs of about half of the program.

 Medicare finances an array of health services.
-Hospital expenses are the largest single component of Medicare’s spending, accounting for about 41 percent of the program’s spending in 2014.
-The result is not surprising: hospitalizations are associated with very high cost health episodes.
+Hospital expenses are the largest single component of Medicare’s spending, accounting for about 40 percent of the program’s spending.
+That is not surprising as hospitalizations are associated with high-cost health episodes.

 However, the share of spending devoted to hospital care has declined since the program's inception.
 While spending for physician services has hovered between 20 and 25 percent for most of the program's history, the share devoted to other benefits has grown.
 Most notably, the introduction of the prescription drug benefit significantly shifted the composition of Medicare spending.

 Medicare is a major player in our nation's health system.
-The program pays for about a fifth of all health care spending in the United States, including 28 percent of all prescription drug costs, 26 percent of all hospital bills, and 22 percent of all physician expenses.5 Medicare pays for an even greater share of home health spending in the United States (about 41 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.
+The program pays for about a fifth of all healthcare spending in the United States, including 30 percent of all prescription drug costs, 25 percent of all hospital bills, and 23 percent of all physician expenses.4 Medicare pays for an even greater share of home health spending in the United States (about 40 percent), which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.

-Some important first steps have already been taken to constrain Medicare’s growing costs and improve the program overall.
+Some important first steps have already been taken to constrain Medicare’s growing costs and to improve the program.
 Mirroring national healthcare trends, Medicare is increasingly concerned with changing how care is delivered and paid for.
-In this vein, the program has begun to embrace an effort to better coordinate care for patients with multiple or chronic conditions.
+In that vein, the program has begun to embrace an effort to better coordinate care for patients with multiple or chronic conditions.
 Another shift that has begun to emerge is the movement away from the fee-for-service payment structure, which incentivizes physicians to prioritize volume over value when providing care.
-These and other solutions are likely to gain momentum as Medicare’s financial pressures mount.
+Those and other solutions are likely to gain momentum as Medicare’s financial pressures mount.